ratify-project/ratify/docs/design/kmp-periodic-retrieval.md

 ## Implementation Details

-Kubernetes has a built-in feature to requeue the controller's reconcile methods, which is responsible for populating the certificate and key values from the providers in Ratify's KMP resources.
-This feature is used by passing `{Requeue: true, RequeueAfter: interval}` to the `ctrl.Request` return by the KMP controller's reconcile method.
+Kubernetes has a built-in feature that allows the controller's reconcile methods to be requeued, which is responsible for populating the certificate and key values from the providers in Ratify's KMP resources.
+This is achieved by passing {Requeue: true, RequeueAfter: interval} to the ctrl.Request returned by the KMP controller's reconcile method.

-However, since not all of the providers support being refreshed.
-Inline, for example, would not benefit from being requeued after the creation of the resource.
-And for that reason, two new fields will be added to the spec of the CRD, interval and refreshable.
-Interval defined the value to wait inbetween refreshes and refreshable indicates if the resources can be refreshed.
-These values determine the value passed to the `ctrl.Result` returned by the reconcile method of the resource.
+However, not all providers support being refreshed.
+For example, an Inline provider would not benefit from being requeued after the resource is created.
+To address this, the KMP interface will be updated with an isRefreshable method.
+This allows the provider author to indicate whether the provider supports refreshing the certificates and keys for the resource.

+A new spec field called interval will be added to the keymanagementprovider_types.go file to determine when the refresh will occur.
+The interval can be specified as Xs, Xm, Xh, etc., indicating how often the KMP resource should refresh its certificates and keys.

-Refreshing the resources consists of calling the `getCertificate` and `getKeys` methods of the provider configured per resource.
-Meaning, if a resource is not refreshable these methods will only be called once to set up the resource and populate the in-memory maps that contain the keys and certificates configured on the provider.
-And if the provider is refreshable the get methods will be called again each time the interval is triggered.
+Refreshing the resources involves calling the getCertificate and getKeys methods of the provider configured for each resource.
+If a resource is not refreshable, these methods will only be called once to set up the resource and populate the in-memory maps containing the provider's keys and certificates.
+If the provider is refreshable, the get methods will be called again each time the interval triggers.

 An example of this implementation can be found below: